CiscoSE/dnacenter-ansible/README.md

 You will find several playbooks that configure DNA Center's APIs similar to the GUI.
 These playbook examples cover only a subset of available API feature capabilities.
 Due to parsing JSON for variables, some index items need to be adjusted or added to work outside the Devnet Sandbox.

 ## Issue with Sandbox
 If someone has deleted the Sandbox devices, you can restore the connected devices from a backup.
 See the system settings.
+Select the baseline backup for restore.

 <img width="1351" alt="Screenshot 2019-03-19 23 14 40" src="https://user-images.githubusercontent.com/11307137/54656683-01153a00-4a9d-11e9-8885-a6a529e79ba6.png">